-- What stood out for you in the video from the Othering and Belonging Institute? - What are your greatest in helping employees brconcerns/fears idge despite their differences on hot topics?
+- What stood out for you in the video from the Othering and Belonging Institute? - What are your greatest concerns/fears in helping employees bridge despite their differences on polarizing topics?

 "IN THE END, WE WILL NOT REMEMBER THE WORDS OF OUR ENEMIES, BUT THE SILENCE OF OUR FRIENDS."